Tickets available

 Please note: we audio record all events for the Whitechapel Gallery Archive and possible future online publication via Soundcloud.

-Supported by Mubarak Ali Foundation
+Supported by the Mubarak Ali Foundation

 Join us for a day-long exhibition by artist Laisul Hoque in collaboration with Oitij-jo, mediating on the multiplicity of the Bangladeshi and British Bengali experience through the lens of diasporic food cultures, hybridity and tradition, and kinship.